Unleash/unleash-android/docs/MigrationGuide.md

 This version of the Unleash Android SDK introduces several improvements, including:
 - No need for SLF4J dependency and the usage of the native Android logging system.
 - Respecting the Android lifecycle to stop polling and sending metrics in the background.
+- The new SDK respects the minimum Android API level 21, but we recommend API level 23.
-- Monitoring network connectivity to avoid unnecessary polling.
+- Monitoring network connectivity to avoid unnecessary polling (requires API level 23 or above).

 ## Overview